vtexdocs/help-center-content/docs/tutorials/en/ab-testing-how-where-when-and-why.md

 ---
-title: AB Testing: how, where, when and why
+title: "AB Testing: how, where, when and why"
 id: tutorials_581
 status: PUBLISHED
 createdAt: 2017-04-27T21:59:39.133Z